Burstan History, Family Crest & Coats of Arms

 Burstan Spelling Variations

-hundred years that the English language has been standardized.
+It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Burstan are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Burstan include: Burston, Burstan, Burgeston, Burstone and others.

 Early Notables of the Burstan family (pre 1700)

-Another 25 words (2 lines of text) are included under the topic Early Burstan Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Burstan Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Burstan family to Ireland
+Migration of the Burstan family

 Many English families tired of political and religious strife left Britain for the new colonies in North America.
 Although the trip itself offered no relief - conditions on the ships were extremely cramped, and many travelers arrived diseased, starving, and destitute - these immigrants believed the opportunities that awaited them were worth the risks.
 Once in the colonies, many of the families did indeed prosper and, in turn, made significant contributions to the culture and economies of the growing colonies.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Burstan or a variant listed above: George and William Barstow who settled in Massachusetts in 1620; George Barstow settled in Boston, Massachusetts in 1663; William Bairstow arrived in Philadelphia, Pennsylvania, in 1872..